craigmckeachie/handsonreact/docs/00-ComputerSetup.md

   - **Configure Visual Studio Code** for the course by [following these directions](./00-VisualStudioCodeSetup.md).

+  :::success
-  > !
-Don't miss the above link to configure Visual Studio Code with appropriate extensions for the course
+  - Don't miss the above link to configure Visual Studio Code with the appropriate extensions for the course

 - **WebStorm** or **IntelliJ IDEA Ultimate** both made by `JetBrains` are also great choices.